An influx of migrant children tests the preparedness of NYC schools

 “It will be easier for him to learn English,” she said.
 When Damien does, she is depending on him to “help me with things I don’t understand.”

-Spagat reported from San Diego, and Associated Press reporter Carolyn Thompson contributed from Buffalo, New York.
+Spagat reported from San Diego.
+Associated Press reporter Carolyn Thompson in Buffalo, New York, contributed.

 Commented